Triggers

 Activation Token (on.github-token:, on.github-app:)

-Both github-token and github-app can be defined in a shared agentic workflow and will be automatically inherited by any workflow that imports it (first-wins strategy).
-This means a central CentralRepoOps shared workflow can define the app config once and all importing workflows benefit automatically:
+Both fields can be defined in a shared agentic workflow and are inherited by importers (first-wins).
+A CentralRepoOps shared workflow can define the app config once and all importers benefit:

 Section titled “Stop After Configuration (stop-after:)”Automatically disable workflow triggering after a deadline to control costs.